 The Forum on European Culture 2020: We, the People

-The Forum on European Culture is a biannual event taking place in Amsterdam, initiated by debate centre De Balie and DutchCulture back in 2016.
-Founded upon the belief that Europe's future lies in the hands of the arts and imagination, rather than in backroom Brussels talks and boardroom negotiations.
+The Forum on European Culture is a biennial event taking place in Amsterdam, initiated by debate centre De Balie and DutchCulture back in 2016.
+Founded upon the belief that Europe's future lies in the hands of the arts and imagination.
 If Europe is one thing undoubtedly, it is a cultural construction.
 The Forum energetically contributes to the cultural construction of Europe as a shared space, by investigating common challenges and experiences of its people.
 Read more about the mission, vision and past edition here.

 This year you can attend the festival in Amsterdam but also watch the programmes online from anywhere in the world.
 Subscribe to the YouTube channel to follow the online programmes and search the website of Forum of European Culture for more information and tickets.

 Throughout the festival (17 September - 20 September)

 - Exhibition Figures of Freedom by artist Fernando Sánchez Castillo.

 - Exhibition Johny Pitts - Afropean: Travels in Black Europe at FOAM.
 Timeslots are available through November, 1st.

 - Exhibition The Europeans by photographer Rob Hornstra and writer-filmmaker Arnold van Bruggen.